Dawn is part of the cabin crew for a large long haul airline. She’s kindly taken some time out of her busy career to share a day in her shoes with us…

 As a 5 year old, when people asked me what I wanted to be when I was older, I always replied “air hostess”.
 This view changed as I got older, and grew the perception that the only places you got to visit while being part of a cabin crew was airports.

 Fast forward 20 years, and after taking 2 career breaks from my job as a Beauty Counter Assistant to travel the world, I realised upon returning that the typical 9-5 retail world wasn’t enough for me.
 I somehow needed to combine my thirst for travel with the skill set I had built up from my customer service role, as well as my degree in geography.

 Coincidentally, this was the recipe for a hopeful cabin crew applicant.
-So I linked up with girls who held a job with Virgin Atlantic and they reassured me that working for the best long haul airline in the world had benefits, including staying in glamorous 5 star hotels all over the world, where I would get to spend up to 5 days in top destinations doing whatever I pleased…and I was getting paid for such pleasures!
+So I linked up with girls who held a job with this airline, and they reassured me that working for the best long haul airline in the world had benefits, including staying in glamorous 5 star hotels all over the world, where I would get to spend up to 5 days in top destinations doing whatever I pleased…and I was getting paid for such pleasures!
 It was then that I knew I had to apply…

 What does a typical day in your job look like?

 A day in the life of cabin crew can be as long as 24 hours.
 It is a long day, but trust me, it’s worth every yawn along the way!

 Many flights depart early morning, so typical days can start around 5am.
 Just like passengers, crew arrive at the airport 2 hours before departure time, to prep the aircraft and attend a briefing about the flight ahead.
 Once passengers are on board, we prepare to take off, and then once we are in the air, the services commence.